Mauro Milano

 Mauro Ramiro Milano (born 18 January 1984 in Buenos Aires) is an Argentinean football midfielder and striker.

 Career

 Milano made his debut in Argentina's Primera División as a player for Club Atlético Huracán.
 He was later transferred to Asteras Tripolis of Super League Greece.
-After two years in Tripoli, he accepted an offer from Iraklis Thessaloniki F.C.
-He signed a two-year contract with Iraklis Thessaloniki F.C. on July 6, 2009.
+After two years in Tripoli, he accepted an offer from Iraklis.
+He signed a two-year contract with Iraklis on 6 July 2009.